Homey Energy + PELS

 Price-based load shifting

 PELS reads hourly electricity prices and shifts heating to the cheapest hours of the day.
 During expensive hours it reduces temperatures; during cheap hours it preheats.
-You set the temperature deltas per device and PELS handles the rest.
+You set the temperature adjustments per device and PELS handles the rest.

-Read more: Configuration — Price tab
+Read more: Configuration — Settings > Electricity prices

 Modes and priorities